Probiotic 15B CFU

 How much do I really need?

-If you’re looking to supplement with Probiotics for overall good health, we recommend taking one capsule once or twice daily of either of our two available formulas.
+If you’re looking to supplement with Probiotics for overall good health, we recommend taking one capsule once or twice daily.
 Probiotics should be taken with food since the acidic environment of an empty stomach is often too harsh for these delicate little guys.
 Just like babies, they need food, water and warmth to survive.
 Studies have shown that Probiotics taken within 30 minutes of a meal, especially one with a beneficial fat, have the highest survival, and therefore efficacy, rates.

 Those wishing to use Probiotics therapeutically may require higher doses for different periods of time.
 We suggest consulting with your primary care provider to determine the strain and dose that’s right for your condition at your particular stage of treatment.